mmoreno43/aws_project/README.md

 Time to copy your public key and link it to your GitHub.

-First, we need to copy your public key. **Make sure that you do not copy your private key!**
+First, we need to copy your public key.

+. . warning:: **Warning do not copy your private key!**

 ```
 cat .ssh/github_key.pub